maclobdell/ftf2016/instructions.md

 Now use this reading to generate tones whenever you detect a big enough hit on the pad (> 1000 for example).
 You can play with different tones, depending on how hard you hit the pad as well.

+@todo: Jan to add some code to make sure we only record a hit once every .3 seconds or so, to make it sound better.

 ## 5. Songs

 1. Switch projects, click `4_accelerometer` and change to `5_songs`